 No, an employer cannot sack an employee for making an injury claim, however, after a six month period, if the injured worker is struggling to regain sufficient capacity for work and the employer is unable to provide suitable duties within the injured worker’s capacity, the Insurance Case Manager may review the status of the claim and change the rehabilitation goal from “same employer” to “new employer”.
 As a result of this process, the injured worker is then provided with vocational rehabilitation services to facilitate a transition to different employment that reflects the injured worker’s capacity for work.
 Section 248 of the Workers Compensation Act 1987 states: “An employer must not dismiss a worker because of a work-related injury within six months from when the worker first became unfit as a result of the injury.”

 Yes, you are within your rights to seek legal advice and representation.
 Your legal representative will explain to you the advice and representation they are able to provide in your circumstances.

 Firstly, it comes back to recruiting the “right” people.
 Having pre-employment drug and alcohol screens conducted is a simple and inexpensive way of identifying persons who may have drug or alcohol issues before you employ them.
 Helping you make sure you bring the right people into your workforce.

-As a provider of drug and alcohol services we are often approached by firms to provide advice on their drug and alcohol management systems, often only after an issue has been identified.
-Some of the common mistakes we see in firms systems;
+As a provider of drug and alcohol services we are often approached by businesses to provide advice on their drug and alcohol management systems, often only after an issue has been identified.
+Some of the common mistakes we see in businesses systems;

 If done correctly, the answer is absolutely.
 As a business you could potentially be absorbing substantial costs caused by the impact of drugs and alcohol.
 They are costs associated with absenteeism; productivity; workers compensation; worker health; security and employee morale.